-Estimated employer costs for workers’ compensation in Nevada are $0.95 per $100 in covered payroll, according to the National Academy of Social Insurance [PDF].
+Estimated employer costs for workers' compensation in Nevada are $0.89 per $100 covered in payroll.

 Each employer’s cost for worker’s compensation coverage is based on workers’ compensation class codes, which depend on the work duties performed by employees.
 Your workers’ compensation insurance company will determine your cost based on how many employees perform different jobs at your company and their exposure to risk.

 Workers’ compensation in Nevada is regulated by the State of Nevada Department of Business and Industry Workers’ Compensation Section (WCS).

 If an employer fails to obtain or maintain workers’ compensation insurance in Nevada, it could be charged a fine up to $15,000 in addition to premium penalties and a stop-work order until insurance is obtained.

 The employer would also be financially liable for any injuries that happen during the period when an employee is uninsured.
 Additionally, if a work-related injury results in substantial bodily harm or death, the employer could be held criminally responsible.

 If an employee dies as a result of a work-related injury or illness, death benefits can be awarded to surviving dependents.

 Surviving dependents include any child under 18, a child under age 22 who is a full-time student, or a child of any age who is incapable of self-support.
 A living spouse is always entitled to death benefits.

 If the deceased worker has no spouse or children, benefits could be awarded to their dependent parents or minor siblings, as well as other family members who were dependent on the person for financial support.